|

 When planted near beets, Bush beans, butter beans, and soybeans will all grow exceptionally well.
 In addition, beans will enrich the soil with nitrogen and nutrients, which will help your beets grow stronger.

-To be clear, bush beans only are good companions; pole beans (which we talk about below) make bad neighbors.
+To be clear, only bush beans are good companions; pole beans (discussed below) make bad neighbors.

-Members of the onion family, like leeks, shallots, onions, and garlic, can be a natural repellant for certain insect pests that like to munch on beets, like flea beetles, Colorado potato beetles, and aphids.
+Members of the onion family, like leeks, shallots, onions, and garlic, can be a natural repellant for certain insect pests that munch on beets, like flea beetles, Colorado potato beetles, and aphids.

-Garlic planted as a companion will help improve the taste of your beets.
+Garlic companion plants will help improve the taste of your beets.

 Another benefit of growing beets and garlic side by side is that garlic releases sulfur into the soil as it grows.
 Sulfur is a natural anti-fungal and anti-bacterial that helps reduce many diseases in the soil.

 The best companion plants for beets are members of the cabbage family.
-Plant your beets around and near vegetables like kale, broccoli, brussels sprouts, cauliflower, and kohlrabi to enrich the soil and improve the taste, quality, and growth of brassicas.
+Plant your beets around and near vegetables like kale, broccoli, brussels sprouts, cauliflower, and kohlrabi to enrich the soil and improve brassicas’ taste, quality, and growth.

-Beet leaves are high in manganese and iron, and any leaves that fall or are tilled will release those nutrients back into the soil for the brassicas.
+Beet leaves are high in manganese and iron; any leaves that fall or are tilled will release those nutrients back into the soil for the brassicas.

-Two good companion plants for beets are Radishes and carrots.
-Radishes and carrots will help improve the soil by breaking up the ground with their long taproots.
+Two good companion plants for beets are radishes and carrots.
+Radishes and carrots will both help improve the soil by breaking up the ground with their long taproots.

 Radishes can also be planted on the edge of the garden beds as a trap crop for flea beetles.